Webinars @ Munich Re

 Claims involving Per- and Polyfluoroalkyl Substances (PFAS) are rapidly expanding throughout the U.S. and Europe.
 From long-tail environmental exposures to false advertising claims, the universe of PFAS-related litigation presents an array of challenges for insurers and reinsurers.
 In recent years, underwriters have sought to remove PFAS liability from coverage through PFAS-specific exclusions, but legacy policies remain unclear as to with whether PFAS-related claims are covered, in a rapidly changing regulatory landscape.

-Cyber - Lessons learned from cyber claims
+Cyber - Lessons learnt from cyber claims

 Understanding cyber claims is key to managing cyber risk.
 This seminar combines claims data analysis with practical insights into cyber claims management.
 Participants will learn about claims trends and common causes of loss, and receive hands-on examples of how to manage cyber claims.